LearnMarketplace

 1. Provocative Pricing Gets Attention

-The $5 price point was a marketing strategy, not just a business model.
-It generated press, virality, and millions of curious sign-ups.
+The $5 price point was a marketing strategy wearing a price tag.
+It bought press, virality, and millions of curious sign-ups that paid acquisition never could.
+A weird number can be cheaper than an ad budget.

 2. Productize Services

-Turning freelance services into browseable, purchasable products removed friction that had defined the industry for decades.
+Turning freelance work into browseable, fixed-price products removed friction that had defined the industry for decades.
+The lesson generalizes: if a transaction is painful, the company that packages it into a clean buy button often wins the category.

 4. Trust Is the Product